Mohammad8921/EcommerseCustomers/README.md

 # EcommerseCustomers
-We should answer this question: \
+__Question:__ \
-__Do you think the company should focus more on their mobile app or their website?__
+Do you think the company should focus more on their mobile app or their website?

+__Answer:__
-By training a linear regression model on the dataset and comparing the p-values of the features, the answer is the __mobile app__.
+By training a linear regression model on the dataset and comparing the p-values of the achieved coefs, the answer is the __mobile app__.

+Tools:
+* Numpy & Pandas
+* Scikit-learn
+* Seaborn